manelpuig/VScode_Arduino_ESP32/1_Install&Setup.md

 - Arduino: Disable Intelli Sense Auto Gen (Selected)
 - Arduino: Disable Testing Open (SELECTED)
 - Arduino: Enable USBDetection (SELECTED)
+- Arduino Log level (Verbose to see the details)
 - Arduino: Use Arduino CLI (SELECTED)

 With these options the VScode will automatically configure the Arduino project